TomBeckett/tombeckett.github.io/content/posts/spring-magic.md

 }
 ```

 Effectively Spring just 'knows' about what a `BusinessService` is from the `@Service` annotation.
-This keeps the RestController clean and understandable, it also gives us flexibility by still having a constructor.
+This keeps the `RestController` clean and understandable, it also gives us flexibility by still having a constructor.

 I personally do prefer this style as it removes two annotations and makes the code a bit easier to understand.
 We also have a constructor we can now use in our unit tests if required.

 ### When it goes wrong

-Theres a few things to look out for when it comes to Spring IoC.
+There are a few things to look out for when it comes to Spring IoC.

 #### Don't use new

 Any attempts to create an object manually will mean Spring ignores that object and all its descendants.
 This may seem obvious but effectively when you annotate a class with `@Service`, `@Component` or `@Repository` you are handing over ownership to Spring IoC to create and manage that class.
-Using the `new` keyword will cause errors as the objects dependency tree wont be properly created.
+Using the `new` keyword may cause errors as the objects dependency tree wont be properly created.

 Its very much *all or nothing* when it comes to Spring IoC.
-In certain circumstances this fine (such as unit testing) but overall, its best to avoid creating objects yourself and letting Spring handle it.
+In certain circumstances this may be fine (such as unit testing) but overall, it's best to avoid creating objects yourself and letting Spring handle it.

 #### You've added another class to a constructor